CameronDevine/StateMint/paper/paper.md

 # Abstract

-StateMint is a set of software tools that reduce sets of dynamic equations and constraints to a state-space model and its.
+StateMint is a set of software tools that reduce sets of dynamic equations and constraints to a state-space model and related dynamic system model formulations.
 These tools are especially useful for students who often struggle with algebra while learning system dynamics.
 This set of tools include a Mathematica package, a Python package, and a web interface.